j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2023/jetbrains-ide-actions.md

 Fortunately, this feature is already available since [version 2021.1](https://youtrack.jetbrains.com/issue/IDEA-245847);
 it requires the command line scripts for the IDEs to be installed e.g.
-`idea` for Intellij IDEA.
-This can be configured via the [JetBrains Toolbox](https://www.jetbrains.com/help/idea/working-with-the-ide-features-from-command-line.html#toolbox).
+`idea` for Intellij, this can be configured via the [JetBrains Toolbox](https://www.jetbrains.com/help/idea/working-with-the-ide-features-from-command-line.html#toolbox).

 The command to run script(s) is `idea ideScript <files>`.